mylvmbackup

 Related projects

-The following links provide additional background information about LVM on Linux and how to utilize it for performing snapshot backups:
+The following links provide additional background information about LVM on Linux and how to utilize it for performing snapshot backups, particularly with MySQL: